andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-15-gelfands-algebra-aside-1-proofs.md

 Now what do we need to do?
 Well, the problem requires that we prove that when $a$ and $b$ are both greater than one, then $a + b < 1 + ab$.
 If we look at our factorisation, we can easily see that when $a$ and $b$ are greater than one we get a positive result.
 If either or both are $<=$ one then we get a zero or negative result.
 That's the point of the factorisation I deduce.

-So now it _kind of_ feels like we've proved this, but the issue here is still the leap made at the start - how were we to know that doing such a factorisation would lead us to this factorisation and therefore to the proof?
+So, at this point, it _kind of_ felt like we've proved this, but the issue here is still the leap made at the start - how were we to know that doing such a factorisation would lead us to this factorisation and therefore to the proof?
 Let's look back at the problem and the thing to factor.

 $$ a + b < 1 + ab $$